sergelogvinov/karpenter-provider-proxmox/docs/nodeclass.md

     # Name is the name of the instance template
     name: k8s-node-vm-template

-  # Template is the name of the template to use for nodes
-  blockDevicesStorageID: zfs
+  # BootDevice defines the root device for the VM
+  # Optional: If not set, it will use the block storage device where the template is located
+  bootDevice:
+    size: 50Gi
+    storage: lvm

   # Tags to apply to the VMs after creation
   # Optional: if not set, no tags will be applied to the VMs